 Washington law allows legal sports betting through retail sportsbooks located in tribal casinos.
 Online mobile betting through sportsbook apps was not included in the legislation.
 There are 29 tribal casinos located in Washington with as many as 15 expressing an interest in adding sports betting to their lineup of gaming options.

-Louisiana is moving forward with its plans to offer legal sports betting in 55 of the state’s 64 parishes.
+Louisiana sportsbooks are moving forward with plans to become available in 55 of the state’s 64 parishes.
 The regulatory process calls for 20 retail sportsbook licenses covering 16 land-based casinos and four-horse tracks.
 If there are any leftover licenses, video poker establishments in parishes with legal sports betting will get a chance to apply.

 Mobile sports betting will be available in the state along with sports betting kiosks tied to the Louisiana Lottery.
 Gov. John Bel Edwards is expected to sign off on the new legislation and regulatory rules to keep the state on track for an early September launch.

-The Connecticut Lottery is in the process of choosing three in-state sportsbook operators.
+The Connecticut Lottery is in the process of choosing three Connecticut online sportsbook operators.
 DraftKings has already gotten the nod in connection with the Mashantucket Pequot Tribe.
 They own and operate Foxwoods Resorts.